linhengchuan/architecture/solid/liskov-substitution/README.md

 # Solution

-- Create a new base class which is even more generic to be implement/inherited by the other 2 classes.
+- Breaking the hierachy method: Create a new base class which is even more generic to be implement/inherited by the other 2 classes.
+- Tell, dont ask method: The utils class, that are operating on the class and its subtypes, should not need to ask them what are they before operating on them.
+The class and subtype should tell the utils information needed directly.